klesteb/XAS-Csharp/Application/README.md

 Where you can stop, pause or resume the service.
 Since this is using the common command line options you can toggle tracing or debugging and specify a alternative configuration to use.
+All of which interacting with services somewhat less annoying.